 How I Created My Fall Canvas Design in Canva

 I used Canva Pro to create the design for my Canvas.
-I’ve used Canva Pro for some time and it’s the single best design tool that I own.
+I’ve used Canva for some time and it’s one of the best design tools that I own.
 You can create and download printables, SVG files, PNG files, Pinterest Pins, forms, even small videos.
 There on tons of tools in Canva if you love graphic design but don’t want to get bogged down learning graphic design programs.

 You can use a free subscription to Canva also, but I find that many of the features of the Pro Version work the best for me.
 I also like to have access to the Pro Images in Canva Pro, such as the line drawing pumpkin I found.